 Since the GST was implemented in the year 2017 almost 8 years completed and successfully running in 9th year in India.
-Based on the these short time many of the studies have conducted in the different perspective.
+Based on this short time many of the studies have been conducted in the different perspective.
 But, those studies not yet conducted up to the financial year 2025- 2026.
 To fullfill this lacuna and to cover the fiscal federalism on revenue performance in the country this study extensively focusing.

 Need for the Study